Island Life on Abaco

 Ever wanted to quit the rat race and move to a place where stress and crime are at a minimum?
 Where the climate is mild?
 The surroundings beautiful and the people friendly?
 Come to the Island of Abaco!

 The Island of Abaco, in The Bahamas is such a place.
-A hop away from Florida, Abaco (named Abacoa by the Lucayan Indians who inhabited it before the arrival of the Spaniards) was settled by the Loyalists who left the British colonies of North America during the War of Independence.
+Just a hop away from Florida, Abaco was settled by the Loyalists who left the British colonies of North America during the War of Independence.
+It was named Abacoa by the Lucayan Indians who inhabited it before the arrival of the Spaniards.

 The second largest of the Bahamian Archipelago, Abaco offers hundreds of miles of shoreline bordering the Sea of Abaco to the East, the Atlantic Ocean to the South and the North and a shallow area to the West, called the “Marls”.
 Its East cost is lined with a string of jewels: smaller islands called “Cays”, the first to have been inhabited by the settlers, still keeping the remnants of Loyalist and Victorian architecture.